 Actually, it got up to over 100 last weekend.
 The breeze was less refreshing and more like the air that comes out of your oven when you’re baking.
 I got a sunburn.
 But if I waited till the weather actually cooled off I might never eat warm oats because I’ve started to realize that it might actually NEVER GET COLD AGAIN here.
 I’m kind of jealous of the people on Game of Thrones who are always complaining that winter is coming.
 Sometimes I think I could deal with some white walkers if the temperature would just drop down to 70 or so during the day.
 Anyway, all that in mind, I sallied forth and ate these with the air turned down in the house, pretending like fall was already among us.

-I have been trying to use up all the random stuff in my pantry, and when I . . . → Continue Reading: Tropical Oats
+I have been trying to use up all the random stuff in my pantry, and when I came . . . → Continue Reading: Tropical Oats

 A few weeks ago, an editor from The Alcalde contacted me about contributing a game-day recipe to the magazine.
 The Alcalde (pronounced all-CALL-day) is the University of Texas alumni magazine, and hearing from them actually made me a little nostalgic as I’d contributed several articles back when I worked at UT.
 The editor was looking to feature a few recipes from local food bloggers who were also alumni.

 This Italian twist on hummus is what I came up with.
 I didn’t have to contribute an original recipe, but I’d been thinking about doing something different with hummus anyway, and happened to have some fresh basil and sun-dried tomatoes in the fridge.
 Thus, this fun dip was born.
 I served it with pepper strips, baby carrots, and whole-grain crackers.
 This makes a large batch, but it’s easy to halve for a smaller group.
 I used oil-packed, julienned sun-dried tomatoes because it was less work, but you can also rehydrate packaged, dried tomatoes in water and use those instead.
-It’s just that hummus . . . → Continue Reading: Sun-Dried Tomato Hummus
+It’s just that hummus is . . . → Continue Reading: Sun-Dried Tomato Hummus

 We got our first batch of summer peaches this week, and I wanted to eat them without cooking the crap out of them.
 A nice, summery drink fit the bill.
 This recipe is more of a guide than anything, so feel free to play with the ingredient ratio till you get the drink tasting just right.
 The basic elements are fresh peach puree, mint syrup, and sparkling water, but f you are so inclined, add rum to make it a peach mojito.